Idioms & Phrasal Verbs in English Business Writing [common mistakes]

 Post by Katie Almeida Spencer

 Phrasal verbs are common in English, but they are difficult for global audiences.
-They are often considered idioms.
 You cannot deduce the meaning based on the two words alone, they can be difficult to find in a dictionary, and they are different from one English-speaking country to another.
 (Ever notice that the British call to-go food “take away” while in the U.S. it’s called “take out?”)

-Let’s take a look at a couple of examples, and the synonymous one-word verbs you could use instead:
+Let’s take a look at a couple of examples of phrasal verbs, and the synonymous one-word verbs you could use instead:

 The markets are blowing up right now.

-In this example, no one is literally blowing air up into the sky, so this could be hard to decode.
+In this example, the literal meaning is not someone blowing air up into the sky, so this could be hard to decode.
+It's figurative language.
 Instead, say:

 The markets are exploding right now.